codergirl-al/born2beroot/NOTES.md

 * Aptitude can be used for more functionality/features such as automatic or manual package installation and other more refined actions on the packages.

 </details>

+### Encrypted partitions using LVM

+LVM or **Logical Volume Management**, provides a higher-level view of the disk storage on a computer system.
+This gives the SysAdministrator much more flexibility when it comes to allocating storage to appliactions and users.

+Storage volumes that are created under the control of LVM can be reszed and moved around.

+**Physical Volumes** or PV -> Hard disk, hard disk partitions, RAID or LUNs from a SAN.
+**Volume Groups** or VG -> Collection of one or more Physical Volumes.
+**Logical Volumes** or LV -> Virtual partitions inside Volume Groups.
+**Physical Extents** or PE -> Block of data which are necessary to manipulate the actual data.
+**Logical Extents** or LE -> Physical Extents but on a Logical Volume level.
+The size of blocks are the same for each logical volume in the same volume group.

 * #### Encrypted LVM